langur

 converts to and returns string

-converts to a Boolean based on the truthiness of value
+converts to a Boolean based on the truthiness of a value

 I/O functions